List of Amphibia characters: Anne Boonchuy

 Anne Savisa Boonchuy (แอนน์ สาวิสา บุญช่วย; voiced by Brenda Song) is a self-assured, adventurous, and fearless Thai-American human girl originally from Los Angeles, California, who, on her 13th birthday, gets magically transported to Amphibia alongside Sasha and Marcy after opening a mysterious chest known as the Calamity Box.
-At the end of season one Anne finally sees Sasha for the first time in 3 months, sadly this doesn't go well and they end up fighting at toad tower where Anne beats Sasha and leaves a scar on her face.

-Near the beginning of season 2 Anne meets Marcy for the first time after being zapped to Amphibia but after the toad tower incident Sprig doesn't trust her.
-Later in "Marcy At The Gates" Marcy saves Sprig after he got eaten gaining his trust.
-A couple of episodes later after the Plantar has some adventures in Newtopia it comes time for the Plantars to head back to Wartwood but Marcy wants Anne to stay in Newtopia with her.
+Separated from her two friends, Anne would be taken in by the Plantars, making her home at their hometown, Wartwood.
+Anne eventually reunited with Sasha, but under acrimonious circumstances as the two end up fighting at Toad Tower.
+She then reunited with Marcy, but ultimately had to choose between staying in Wartwood with the Plantars, or in Newtopia with Marcy.
+Her encounters with both girls eventually took a dark turn when Sasha attempted to betray her, and Andrias revealed Marcy was the reason the girls were transported to Amphibia.
+Anne was sent home with the Plantars, but would return to Amphibia to fight Andrias, and eventually the Core.

 Sprig Plantar

 Sprig Plantar is a pink poison dart frog and Anne's best friend.
 He is adventurous and energetic, qualities which can get him into adventure and trouble.
 Despite acting carelessly at times, he is loyal to his friends and family and seeks to do what is right.
 He was the first person to befriend Anne and showed the most sympathy towards her plight; having to convince Hop Pop to take her in.
 Despite being very close with Anne, he still prefers his own personal space and has admitted that he has no romantic interest in her.
 While he can be at odds with Hop Pop, Sprig does care about him and likes spending time with him.
 Sprig also has a sibling rivalry with Polly, but is also protective of her.
-Early in the first season, Sprig gets roped into an arranged marriage with Maddie Flour which they ultimately break off, with Sprig realizing that Maddie is cool despite her personality.
+Early in the first season, Sprig gets roped into an arranged marriage with Maddie Flour which they ultimately break off, with Sprig realizing that Maddie is cool despite her dark personality.
 He develops a closer relationship with Ivy Sundew, whom he has known since childhood.
 He initially saw her as a friend, but slowly fell in love with her and has since tried impressing her.
 They become a couple by the end of the season.
 When Sasha returns and pushes her influence on Anne, Sprig steps up for her, telling her that Anne deserved better and that she had been a terrible friend to her.